cortexlabs/cortex/docs/workloads/realtime/traffic-splitter.md

 The Traffic Splitter feature allows you to split traffic between multiple Realtime APIs on your Cortex Cluster.
 This can be useful for A/B testing models in production.

-After [deploying Realtime APIs](deployment.md), you can deploy an Traffic Splitter to provide a single endpoint that can route a request randomly to one of the target Realtime APIs.
+You can deploy an Traffic Splitter to provide a single endpoint that can route a request randomly to one of the target Realtime APIs.
 Weights can be assigned to Realtime APIs to control the percentage of requests routed to each API.

 **Traffic Splitters are only supported on a Cortex cluster (in AWS).**